 As was the case with stage 1, stage 2 is being undertaken with all relevant environmental permits in place.
 At times, water surrounding the groyne may seem discoloured due to sand disturbance.
 There is no cause for alarm and water quality monitoring will be in place.

 Sand used to fill the new geotextile bags will be sourced directly adjacent to the works site, with the sand from the old bags reclaimed and used to replenish the beach.

 Where to from here

 Council is committed to keeping residents and businesses informed about ongoing works.
-View the latest Project News.
+View the latest project news (PDF, 617KB).

 Register to receive regular construction updates via email.
 Please include your details (name, address and email address).

 Southern migration in the 1990’s saw erosive pressure occur at the Cotton Tree Holiday Park.

 In 2003 council constructed the Groyne and sections of seawall to help protect the Cotton Tree Holiday Park and other nearby valuable assets.
 Some of the existing Groyne structure has now deteriorated and needs to be replaced.